moebiussurfing/ofxColourLoversHelper/README.md

 ## Features
 - Implemented GUI with **ImGui**.
 - _ofxUI_ and _ofxHttpUtils_ are now deprecated.
-- Search a keyword, add favorites, historial search, search top palettes, get a random palette, palette previews...etc.
+- Search a keyword online, add local favorites, historical search, search top palettes, get a random palette, palette previews...etc.
 - All referenced and hot reloaded to your local (ofApp) palette.

 ## Usage
-- Look the example.
+- Look at the example.

 ## Dependencies
 Add to your project using **PROJECT GENERATOR**: